liiight/notifiers/README.rst

 See `Changelog <CHANGELOG.md>`_ for recent changes

 Got an app or service and you want to enable your users to use push notification with their provider of choice?
-You don't need to implement solution yourself, or use individual provider libs.
+You don't need to implement ש solution yourself, or use individual provider libs.
 A one stop shop for all notification providers with a unified and simple interface.
 See below for a list of `Supported providers`_

 Advantages